8 Things You Need to Know About EMV Chip Credit Cards

 A chip-and-PIN version of the EMV card has been used for years in other countries.
 These cards use chip technology and require the cardholder to enter a PIN for your credit card transactions, similar to what you do when you use your debit card as "debit."

 The U.S. credit card industry is moving to chip-and-signature, meaning you'll sign for your credit card purchases just as you always have.
 The industry may adopt chip-and-PIN for credit cards sometime in the future.
+With debit cards, you'll have the option to enter your PIN or to compete as a "credit" transaction by skipping the PIN and signing your receipt.

 If your card is also contactless, you'll see a contactless symbol on the front of the card.
 You can simply tap your credit card on the credit card reader to complete your transaction.